 Independence of external administrators: A guide for creditors

-This information sheet (INFO 84) provides general information for unsecured creditors in a liquidation, voluntary administration or deed of company arrangement (DOCA) to help you decide whether the external administrator is independent.
+This is Information Sheet 84 (INFO 84).
+It provides general information for unsecured creditors in a liquidation, voluntary administration or deed of company arrangement (DOCA) to help you decide whether the external administrator is independent.

 - what it means to be independent